henrik42/solo/README.md

     solo-project$ lein make-spa-auto

-This runs this alias:
+This runs the following alias.
+It will start an auto-compile that will just sit there and wait and compile any CLJS source that changes.

     "make-spa-auto" ["with-profile" "+spa" "trampoline" "cljsbuild" "auto"]

-And then run _Solo_:
+And then in a second shell run _Solo_:

     solo-project$ lein run-web-jar -j 3000 -s 4005